iitis/QuantumWalk.jl/docs/src/ctqw.md

 # Continuous-Time Quantum Walk

-Exemplary implementation of continuous quantum walk.
+Implementation of continuous-time quantum walk.
 The model is defined for arbitrary undirected graph.
 Hamiltonian is chosen to be adjacency or Laplacian matrix.
-The evolutions starts in equal superposition, and after time it is measured in canonic basis.
+After the evolution, state is measured in canonic basis.
 The evolution is made on the pure system of size equal to graph order.
-The precise definition can be found in [Spatial search by quantum walk](https://journals.aps.org/pra/abstract/10.1103/PhysRevA.70.022314), written by Childs and Goldstone, where both pure walk and search dynamics are described.
+The precise definition can be found in [Spatial search by quantum walk](https://journals.aps.org/pra/abstract/10.1103/PhysRevA.70.022314) by Childs and Goldstone, where both pure walk and search dynamics are described.

 The abstract supertype is `AbstractCTQW` with its default realization `CTQW`.
 The model includes following types and methods: